dtodorowa/symvue-challenge/README.md

 Code challenge for learning Symfony and Vue.js

 ### Pre-reqs
-You need to have mySQL, PHP and Node.js installed for this to work
+You need to have mySQL, PHP, Composer and Node.js installed for this to work

 ### Setting Up the Backend and DB
 create the db, add a symvue user and grant privileges: